 Dog-Friendly Cafes in Bendigo

-One of the most popular dog-friendly cafes in Bendigo is The Boardwalk Bendigo on the edge of Lake Weeroona.
-With Chino, the resident Labrador, ready to welcome four-legged guests, it even has a dog menu.
-Currently the cafe is open from Wednesdays to Sundays.
-Use the Nolan Street entrance when dining with a dog.
+One of the most popular dog-friendly cafes in Bendigo is the Whitby Bendigo (formerly The Boardwalk Bendigo) on the edge of Lake Weeroona.
+Dogs are welcome to join you on the deck overlooking the lake, and even have their own menu with a range of tasty treats.
+The cafe is open daily for breakfast and lunch; use the Nolan Street entrance when dining with a dog.

-Due to short staffing at the time of our visit, we instead headed to Percy and Percy.
-This cute former corner shop has plenty of dog-friendly seating both out the front and in the back courtyard.
 Our dog was offered a treat, and I was delighted with the choice of three different hot chocolates.
 Open daily for breakfast and lunch except on Sundays, they also have plenty of bagels, toasties and sweet treats in the display cabinet.

 Dog-Friendly Pubs in Bendigo